For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It is possible that the loan could affect any benefits you receive from the government.
 The Master's Loan will be considered a form of income (presumably because you're allowed to spend the money as you choose, and it doesn't go directly to universities).

-Remember that most full-time students won't be eligible for Universal Credit, but there are some exceptions to this.
-You can find more info in our guide to Universal Credit and Jobseeker’s Allowance.
+Remember that most full-time students won't be eligible for Universal Credit, but there are some exceptions.
+Find more info in our guide to Universal Credit and Jobseeker's Allowance.

 If you do receive any financial support from the government and wish to continue receiving it while you do your master's, it's worth speaking to someone at the DWP (Department for Work and Pensions) about your situation before you apply.